appbaseio/reactive-manual/docs/v1.0.0/components/TextField.md

 ![Image to be displayed](https://i.imgur.com/0fnMNaz.png)

 A `TextField` sensor component creates a simple text input field.
-It is useful for taking generic user inputs for creating a custom query context.
+It is useful for taking generic user inputs that can be used with a custom query.

-Unlike other components that have a specific query associated with their UI view, a `TextField` component requires a `customQuery` definition using its input value.

 ### Usage